efraimgentil/sample-ejb/samplejee-jsf/README.md

 </faces-config>
 ```

-To work with JSF you will be using .xhtml files, is the same of html files but with more rigid rules about the tags, to create a simple page see
+To work with JSF you will be using .xhtml files, is the same of html files but with more rigid rules about the tags, to create a simple page see the next example,
+be aware about the tag "h:head" instead of "head" it is used so jsf can include some of their javascript libraries as needed

 ```xml
 <html xmlns="http://www.w3.org/1999/xhtml"